agaelx/C-PHP-Python-MySQL/README.md

 C-PHP-Python-MySQL
 ==================

-Quick samples on how to interconnect a C++ socket client into a PHP server with sockets in order to save data into MySQL. with a PHP HTTP Rest Service to retrieve the DB data (Useful for Electronics that use C++)
+Quick samples on how to interconnect a C++ or Python socket client into a PHP server with sockets in order to save data into MySQL. with a PHP HTTP Rest Service to retrieve the DB data (Useful for Electronics that use C++)

 HELP: